 Ease of use

-In contrast, hikers who use a hydration system tend to take small sips of water throughout the hike.
-Taking small sips of water is especially recommended during strenuous activities as it doesn’t cause a splashing sensation in the stomach.
+In contrast, hikers who use a hydration bladder tend to take small sips of water throughout the hike.
+Taking small sips of water is especially recommended during strenuous activities because it doesn’t cause a splashing sensation in the stomach.

-Storing options greatly depend on the backpack that you are using.
+Storing options greatly depend on the backpack you are using.

 If you are planning to carry water bottles, you should use a backpack that has side pockets as this is the most convenient/accessible place to store them.
-However, on long hiking trips you will probably have to put some water bottles also in the main compartment as side pockets usually can’t hold more than two 1-liter bottles.
-Then after you empty the bottles from side pockets you replace them with full bottles from the main compartment.
+However, on long hiking trips you will probably have to put some water bottles also in the main compartment because side pockets usually can’t hold more than two 1-liter bottles.
+After you empty the bottles from side pockets you replace them with full bottles from the main compartment.

 External sleeve video

 Water bottles are easy to refill while hydration bladders can cause quite some trouble when it comes to refilling – especially if you are using a backpack that has an internal sleeve for hydration system.
 If you need to refill a hydration system stored in an internal sleeve, you need to partially empty the backpack in order to reach the water reservoir.
 You also need to disconnect the tube before you pull the reservoir out.
 Inserting goes in the opposite way and both tasks are definitely time-consuming.
 However, Source developed a kit that makes refilling easier – the tube refill adaptor which allows you to refill their water reservoirs directly through the tube.
 Unfortunately, this kit is only compatible with Source hydration systems.
 An additional limitation is that the reservoir has to be placed lower than the water source for the refilling to go smoothly.
 Therefore it’s hard to use it when you for example want to refill the reservoir with water from a river or small stream.